TuringIntern2018/TuringIntern2018.github.io/index.md

       textlines_dataset = filenames_dataset.flat_map(tf.data.TextLineDataset)
       # Parse text lines as comma-separated values (CSV)
       dataset = textlines_dataset.map(parse_csv)
+      # Assign different batches to each worker
       dataset = dataset.shard(FLAGS.num_workers, FLAGS.task_index)
       if shuffle:
           dataset = dataset.shuffle(buffer_size=buffer_size)
       # We call repeat after shuffling, rather than before, to prevent separate epochs from blending together.
       dataset = dataset.repeat(num_epochs)
+      # Get a batch of data of size bathc_size
       dataset = dataset.batch(batch_size)
       return dataset
 ```
 The full code can be found at http://acabassi.github.com/linear-regression-tensorflow/...

 # Pros and cons of using TensorFlow for linear and logistic regression

+* Linear and logistic regression already implemented as Estimators.
+* Main functions such as training, testing, etc. ready to use.
+* Many variants of SGD available.
+* No need to load data in memory: Easy to load batches of data from file.
+* Same sequential code can be used on any set of devices including CPUs, GPUs, TPUs.

+* Lacks some basic functionalities, such as retrieving regression coefficients and normalising data.
+* Computation time explodes for increasing values of p.
+* Not very performant on CPUs: Need to start multiple jobs on the same node to exploit computational power.
+* Each parameter server and cluster must be started separately and lengthy cluster settings must be specified each time.